Denise Welch: Personal life

 Welch resides in Wilmslow, Cheshire.
 Her first marriage was to actor David Easter, lasting from 1983 until their divorce in 1988; Welch has since gone public with her belief that he committed adultery.
 Welch met Tim Healy while they were working together for Newcastle's Live Theatre Company.
-They married in Haringey, London, in 1988 and have two sons: Matty Healy (b.
+They married in Haringey, London, on 18 October 1988 and have two sons: Matty Healy (b.
 8 April 1989, Hendon, London), who is a member of the alternative rock band The 1975, and Louis Vincent (b.
 2 March 2001, Salford), who is an actor.

 Welch announced, live on Loose Women on 6 February 2012, that she and Healy were separated and that they had been for a long time.
 Shortly after that, Welch announced that she was dating her PR manager, Lincoln Townley.
 In August 2012, it was revealed that she and Townley were engaged.
-On 13 July 2013, they married in Portugal.
+On 13 July 2013, they married at the Vale do Lobo resort, near Almancil, on the Algarve in Portugal.

-Welch confessed that her marriage was nearly ruined because of her mental illness, as well as an affair she had during her depression.
+Welch said that her marriage was nearly ruined because of her mental illness, as well as an affair she had during her depression.
 With the help of her former Coronation Street co-star Kevin Kennedy, she attended Alcoholics Anonymous and suggests this helped her end her dependency on alcohol.
 In April 2010, her 320-page autobiography Pulling Myself Together was published, in which she describes how she overcame her problems with alcohol, drugs and depression.
-It became a best-seller in the UK.

 In a February 2015 interview, she said that she felt "freer from my mental health issues in my 50s than I did in my 30s and 40s".